Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Introduction

 \section{Introduction}

 Let $N$ be a compact, connected, nonorientable surface of genus $g$ (connected sum of $g$ copies of projective planes) with $n$ boundary components.
 Mapping class group, $Mod_N$, of $N$ is defined to be the group of isotopy classes of all self-homeomorphisms of $N$.
 The \textit{complex of curves}, $\mathcal{C}(N)$, on $N$ is an abstract simplicial complex defined as follows: A simple closed curve on $N$ is called {\it nontrivial} if it does not bound a disk, a mobius band, and it is not isotopic to a boundary component of $N$.
 The vertex set, $A$, of $\mathcal{C}(N)$ is the set of isotopy classes of nontrivial simple closed curves on $N$.
 A set of vertices forms a simplex in $\mathcal{C}(N)$ if they can be represented by pairwise disjoint simple closed curves.
 The geometric intersection number $i([a], [b])$ of $[a]$, $[b] \in A$ is the minimum number of points of $x \cap y$ where $x \in [a]$ and $y \in [b]$.
-A simplicial map $\lambda : \mathcal{C}(N) \rightarrow \mathcal{C}(N)$ is called {\it superinjective} if the following condition holds: if $[a], [b]$ are two vertices in $\mathcal{C}(N)$ such that $i([a], [b]) \neq 0$, then $i(\lambda([a]), \lambda([b])) \neq 0$.
-The main result of this paper: